 This Month’s Featured Dog Video

-Each month, we share a video of some extraordinary dogs – if you would like to see a video featured here, drop us a line using the contact page – or just leave a comment telling us about it.
+Each month, we share a video of an extraordinary dog or dog story – if you would like to see a video featured here, drop us a line using the contact page – or just leave a comment telling us about it.

 Has Your Dog Tested Heartworm Positive?